gburtini/passport-masquerade/README.md

 # Gotchas

-## Adjusting Serialize User
+## Passport's serializeUser should serialize the real user.

-At the end of a request, passport will call `serializeUser` with the masqueraded user.
+At the end of a request, passport will call `serializeUser` **with the masqueraded user**.
 To handle this, we provide the `getRealUser` method to ensure you don't persist a masqueraded state.

 ```js
 passport.serializeUser((potentiallyMasqueradedUser, done) => {